 The Johnson County Election Office serves Merriam residents.
 It administers the election process throughout the county.
-Register to vote and find more information on local elections.

 Review your voter record and view your sample ballot.
 Sample ballots are posted 20 days prior to election day.